Skip to content

 AnthropicClientExtensions Constructs Anthropic-backed AIAgent instances

-WorkflowBuilder Builds linear phase workflows for WorkflowOrchestrator
+WorkflowBuilder Builds phase workflows for GraphOrchestrator

 FunctionExecutor<T> Wraps per-agent logic in MAF's executor model